you112ef/bolt-diy-full-stack/README.md

-# Ollama with OpenWebUI Docker Setup
+# Ollama NVIDIA GPU with OpenWebUI Docker - Setup (Windows)

 This guide explains how to set up Ollama with OpenWebUI using Docker on Windows with NVIDIA GPU support.